Tiff-C/nomnoms/README.md

    - __As the site owner I want to:__
       - create a place to find and share authentic home made dinner ideas
-      - build a database of homemade recipies from around the world
+      - build a database of homemade recipes from around the world
       - view statistics on recipe interactions and frequent user habits
       - add new categories and cusines as my database grows